Support our tree disease fighting fund

 - Create new habitats for wildlife and increase the resilience of our woods

-- Introduce an accreditation scheme for nurseries to document the provenance of saplings
+- Run our UK Sourced and Grown Programme which allows nurseries to document the provenance of saplings

-- Continue to be involved in the Observatree project, raising awareness of how to recognise and report diseased trees
+- Continue the Observatree project, raising awareness of how to recognise and report diseased trees